milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 lottery is based on the likelihood of business failure without an award:
 1 − *π*<sub>*i*</sub><sup>*n*</sup>.

+In reality, it’s unlikely that the organization disbursing awards has perfect information about these survival probabilities.
+But, for this example we’ll pretend as if it does, if only to make stark the distributional and survival impact of the alternative lotteries.

 For the fair lottery, each business’s probability of receiving an award is simply:

 *α*<sub>*i*</sub><sup>fair</sup> = *M*/*N*.

 This is because there are *M* available awards and *N* total businesses.
 Say *N* = 100 and *M* = 5.
-If the lottery were to be repeated until ∞, each business would get an award in 0.05 proportion of lotteries.
+If the lottery were to be repeated indefinitely, each business would get an award in 0.05 proportion of lotteries.

 For each of the weighted lotteries, weights are assigned that are proportional to the criteria defined above.
 Respectively: